I received my copies of the Japanese edition of Think Outside the Country and am very impressed.

-I’m excited to announce the publication of The 2017 Web Globalization Report Card.
+I’m excited to announce the publication of The 2018 Web Globalization Report Card.
 This is the most ambitious report I’ve written so far and it sheds light on a number of new and established best practices in website globalization.

-Here are the top-scoring websites from the report:
+First, here are the top-scoring websites from the report:

 Other highlights from the top 25 list include:

 The data underlying the Report Card is based on studying the leading global brands and world’s largest companies — 150 companies across more than 20 industry sectors.
 I began tracking many of the companies included in this report more than a decade ago and am happy to share insights into what works and what doesn’t.
-Time is often the greatest indicator of best practices.

 I’ll have much more to share in the weeks and months ahead.
 If you have any questions about the report, please let me know.